nateemma/strategies/README.md

 - PCA
 - Anomaly
 - NNBC
+- NNTC
 - NNPredict

 _NOTES_:

-- I am currently re-factoring to move common code to separate files, isolate any potentially forward-looking indicators, and to use pre-trained models

 - _**Binance**_: I live in the USA, and the Binance exchange recently blocked API access from here.
 So, I cannot ( easily) test the code in the binance exchange directory.
 I know I could use a VPN, but I'm busy with a bunch of other stuff in the binanceus directory - sorry. <br>
   All strats should work, but you will need to run hyperopt on them to get good hyperparameters

-- Mac M1 My development machine is a Mac M1 laptop.
+- **Mac M1** My development machine is a Mac M1 laptop.
 While it is very fast, it does present some challenges in terms of packages.
 See [here](README_MACM1.md) for more details.<br>
   As an aside, all of my scripts are written for _zsh_, not _bash_ (this is the default shell on MacOS, plus the version of bash that is pre-installed is very old)

+- **NNTC** I am currently replacing the NNBC (Neureal Network Binary Clasifer) strategies with NNTC (Neural Network Trinary Classifer) strategies.
+Essentially the same thing, but uses a single model for buy/sell/nothing instead of two model (buy/nothing and sell/nothing).
+Noit sure why, but it seems to work better

 ## Intro